Moneylenders – MABS Investigates

 Get in touch

 If you are having difficulty making repayments for any loan or credit, you should speak with your credit provider about your situation.
 If you don’t feel you can talk to credit provider, contact MABS, we can help.
-You can contact your local office here, call the MABS Helpline on 0818 07 2000, Monday to Friday, from 9am to 8pm, or on WhatsApp 086 035 3141.
+You can contact your local office here, call the MABS Helpline on 0818 07 2000, Monday to Friday, from 9am to 8pm.

 Useful Links

 Disclaimer: This blog does not represent legal advice and is intended for guidance only.
 If you are concerned about your current or future personal financial situation, please contact an adviser from MABS.
-Advisers are available by phone and email and through our WhatsApp 086 035 3141.
-You can call the MABS National Helpline on 0818 07 2000, Monday to Friday, from 9am to 8pm or contact your local office.
+Advisers are available by phone and email.